Rpc

 Protocol

-Protocols are used to define the message format between RPC clients and servers.
-Generally, protocols are described using an IDL (Interface Description Language) that is programming language-independent, and then converted into code for various languages using specific tools.
-For RPC, this process requires two steps:
+The protocol is used to determine the message format between the client and server in RPC.
+Generally, protocols are described using an IDL (Interface Description Language) that is independent of any specific programming language, and then converted into code for each language by some tool.
+For RPC, two steps are required:

-Developers then need to use tools provided by AimRT to generate code for the service definitions in the protocol files for the specified programming language;
+Developers then need to use the tools provided by AimRT to generate code in the specified programming language for the service definitions in the protocol file;

 Protobuf

-Protobuf is a lightweight, efficient data interchange format developed by Google for serializing structured data.
-It is a widely used IDL that can describe message structures and also provides the service
+Protobuf is a lightweight and efficient data exchange format developed by Google for serializing structured data and is a widely used IDL.
+It not only describes message structures but also provides the service

 statement to define RPC services.